 Upon his return from the US, Professor Santiago Grisolía founded, with the support of leading Valencian businessmen, the Valencian Foundation for Advanced Studies with the purpose of promoting science in Spain.
 In 1989, he gained the support of Mr. Juan de Herrera, then President of the company Petromed, to create an outstanding award that would distinguish researchers who pursued their career in Spain.

 Thus, the first of the Rei Jaume I Prizes was born, a pioneering research prize amongst Spain’s scientific awards.
 Over the years, the number of awards has increased up to a total of eight categories, six of which are currently known as: Basic Research, Economy, Medical Research/Clinical Medicine, Environmental Protection, New Technology and Entrepreneur.

-Santiago Grisolía, founding father of the Awards and Permanent Secretary of the Foundation, and Vicente Boluda, Vice Chairman of the Foundation, together with Javier Quesada, CEO of the Rei Jaume I Prizes.
+Santiago Grisolía, founding father of the Prizes and Permanent Secretary of the Foundation, and Vicente Boluda, Vice Chairman of the Foundation, together with Javier Quesada, Executive President of the Rei Jaume I Prizes.